QuantumPatrick/cplusplus-linked-list/README.md

 # cplusplus-linked-list

 ## Problem
 This project was coded for academic purposes.
 It is a singly linked list implementation for the C++ language.
 It was designed with the idea of using arbitrary datatypes in mind.

+A test function is being developed.
+Presently, it is simply run from the main function of the "main.cpp" file.
+Once complete, it will be a separate file which runs code from the "main.cpp" file.

 ## Functionality
 Two objects are used in this implementation.
 They are the List object, and the Node object.
 The Node object acts as a container for a single piece of data with an arbitrary data type.
 The List object acts as a container for an arbitrary number of Node objects, creating the singly linked list.
 All functions below are member functions of a the List object.